Road Closures Due to El Portal Fire

 Only apply once for each request: If you apply twice for the same request, you will be charged a non-refundable, non-transferable processing fee for both reservations.

 If your itinerary will include hiking to Half Dome, please be sure to specify this when you make your reservation request.
+Half Dome permits have a separate quota and additional fee.

 Did You Know?